Hearings

 Non-Suspendable Cases

-Most cases that come through the Office of Community Standards are considered “non-suspendable.”
-This means that the outcome of the case will not include suspension or dismissal.
 A student with a non-suspendable case will receive a Notice of Alleged Violation informing them of the Code of Conduct policies that are alleged to have been violated.
-The notice will also contain information about the date, time, and location of their hearing and the person who will be serving as the hearing officer.
+The notice will also contain information about the date, time, location of their hearing, and the person who will be serving as the hearing officer.

-When a student’s case is “non-suspendable,” they will have an Administrative hearing.
+When a student’s case is “non-suspendable,” they will have an Administrative Hearing.

 After your hearing has occurred, you will receive an outcome letter that will include the finding, corresponding sanctions (if applicable), and appeal instructions.